Information You Provide

 The Museum collects personal information from you when you engage in online or in person transactions such as purchases, registrations, making a donation or becoming a member.
 Additionally, personal information may be transmitted as part of a form submission or in connection with other programs, activities, services, or resources available on our website.

-We may gather personal information that you give us, including your name, address, phone number, e-mail address and payment information.
+We may gather personal information that you give us, including your name, address, phone number, e-mail address, payment information, and transaction history.

 For example, we collect personal information on our website when you: